V-Squared/V-Squared.github.io/plan/flow/writing/intro.md

 ## Kramdown to the Rescue

-We tried both Google Drive and Joomla to develop a workflow that somehow supports all file formats as requested by the V² reader and writer.
+We tried both Google Drive and Joomla to develop a workflow that somehow supports all file formats as requested by the V² reader and writer and the same time is fast and fun to use.
 We tried hard and failed.
 What you see now is our third attempt, which is successful.
 The key ingredient to make it happen is *Kramdown*.
 We describe its use and central function in this section:

-???
-[HC]: Consider to only keep a simmered down version here and to move all of it to the workflow article ???

-__Kramdown Overview__
+## Kramdown Overview

+For those not familiar with kramdown, it is a super set of markdown by supporting:

+- [Original Markdownl](http://daringfireball.net/projects/markdown/syntax) Easy to read and write markup language.
+- [GFM aka GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) GitHub added features to reference people, issues and commits.
+- [Kramdown](http://kramdown.gettalong.org/syntax.html) It adds important features lacking in Markdown.

 ![Kramdown Overview](http://kramdown.gettalong.org/overview.png)